-If fashion is being adhered to, it's always interesting to compare manufacturers' top-line models to see their version of the ultimate.
+If fashion is being adhered to, it's always interesting to compare manufacturer's top-line models to see their version of the ultimate.
 Using record-player arms as an example, one design floated on silicone, another (tangential) ran on precision quartz rods whilst the Odyssey Engineering RP1 tone-arm was available in any finish desired by the customer, including gold.
 A Revox solution used magnetic suspension, whilst Sony produced one with 16 motors in it.
 Put that on an onyx plinth with a self-centring turntable and you've parted with some very serious cash before you've paid out for the cartridge, speakers and amp.
 One reference transcriptor turntable seen at an exhibition 25 years ago cost £4,500, weighed 90kg and could mount three arms.
-More recently, a deck for domestic use was priced at £18k with a matching cartridge for £5k ... and you still have to get up to change the record!
+Then there's the more recent £18k deck (with matching cartridge for £5k) ... and you still have to get up to change the record!

 Bearing and motor noise manifests itself as 'rumble' principally because of the RIAA preamp's curve having a bass gain (usually) of about ten times relative to 1kHz.
 Upgrading to a new cartridge or preamp with a very low frequency rolloff or DC input will then inevitably include content that is not related to the music played, notwithstanding any modulations imposed on the stylus by the arm.
 At 33rpm those associated with the platter or record, individually, will have a repetition rate of some 1.8Hz, a warp halving this.
 Most LF contributions would extend to some 7-8Hz.
 A poorly centred record will modulate the stylus radially over a distance of several grooves.